microprediction/timemachines/README.md

     pip install --upgrade git+https://github.com/oseiskar/simdkalman
     pip install --upgrade salesforce-merlion

 You may wish to first check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to get a vague idea of accuracy and speed, and which packages you wish to install.

-Troubleshooting tips:

-    pip install lightgbm
+On some hardware you may need to resort to conda-forge for some packages if you run into trouble, for example

     conda install -c conda-forge lightgbm

 Optional: